theeghanprojecthub/event-listener-demo/README.md

 # Real-Time Log Forwarding Agent

-This project is a robust, policy-based log forwarding agent.
-It uses a custom Python script to "tail" a source log file in real-time, enrich the new log entries with a signature, and forward them to a destination file.
+This project is a robust, policy-based log forwarding agent designed for maximum flexibility.
+It uses a custom Python script to "tail" a source log file in real-time and forward new data to multiple destinations simultaneously, including local files, remote syslog servers, and HTTP endpoints.

-The agent is designed for maximum flexibility and can be run in multiple ways: as a simple local script, as a portable Docker container, or as a professional, auto-restarting service on a production Linux server.
+The agent can be run in multiple ways: as a simple local script, as a portable Docker container, or as a professional, auto-restarting service on a production Linux server.

 -----

 ## Features

-  * **Real-time Log Tailing:** Continuously monitors a source file and processes new data as it's written.
+  * **Multi-Destination Forwarding:** Send logs to any combination of local files, remote syslog servers, and HTTP endpoints at the same time.
-  * **Content Enrichment:** Adds a timestamped signature to each forwarded log line for clear traceability.
+  * **Authentication Support:** Natively supports token-based authentication for both syslog (token-in-message) and HTTP (Bearer token) destinations.
-  * **Rule-Based Configuration:** Uses separate, simple JSON files to define the source file (`monitor_rules.json`) and the destination file (`action_rules.json`).
+  * **Rule-Based Configuration:** Uses simple JSON files to define the source file (`monitor_rules.json`) and a list of destinations (`action_rules.json`).
   * **Multiple Execution Modes:** Can be run directly with Python, as a local background script, via Docker, or as a robust `systemd` service.
-  * **Automated Releases:** New versions are automatically built and published to GitHub Releases using GitHub Actions.
+  * **Automated Releases:** New versions are automatically built into a single binary using PyInstaller and published to GitHub Releases via GitHub Actions.
-  * **Professional Installation:** A one-line installation script (`install.sh`) sets up the agent as a secure, managed service on Linux.
+  * **Professional Installation:** A one-line installation script (`install.sh`) sets up the agent as a secure, managed `systemd` service on Linux.
   * **CLI Management Tool:** Includes a `log-agent-ctl` utility for easy post-installation management of the service's configuration.

 -----